Dr. Felipe Rojas

 Publications

 Co-editor.
-Queering the Mediterranean: An Intersectional Sea of Sex, Gender, Identity and Culture.
-Leiden: Brill, (Contracted).
+Queering the Medieval Mediterranean: An Intersectional Sea of Sex, Gender, Identity and Culture.
+Leiden: Brill, 2021.

 “Representing An-‘Other’ Ganymede: The Multi-Religious Character of Ismael in Tirso de Molina’s La prudencia en la mujer.”
 Bulletin of Hispanic Studies 91.4 (2014): 347-64.